bentheiii/envolved/docs/string_parsing.rst

   only parses ``A``.
 * enum type ``E``: translates each enum name to the corresponding enum member, disregarding cases (equivalent to ``MatchParser.case_insensitive(E)`` see :class:`~parsers.MatchParser`).
+* pydantic ``BaseModel``: parses the string as JSON and validates it against the model (both pydnatic v1 and v2 models are supported).
+* pydantic ``TypeAdapter``: parses the string as JSON and validates it against the adapted type.

 Utility Parsers
 ---------------